 The Cross-Cultural Discussion Groups are an opportunity to meet other UMN students from a variety of colleges, majors, and nationalities in a fun and relaxed atmosphere.
 During a group’s weekly discussion, participants share cross-cultural experiences and reflect on various topics including friendship/relationships, taboos and stereotypes, culture shock, educational systems around the world, and much more.
 The International Student and Scholar Services (ISSS) office has facilitated these groups for more than 30 years.

 Keeping Our Faculty: Recruiting, Retaining, and Advancing American Indian Faculty & Faculty of Color

 Since its inception in 1998, the Keeping Our Faculty Symposium has served as a venue to share practical experience and scholarly knowledge, then translate that information into programmatic and policy-making agendas.
 Today, the Keeping our Faculty Symposium is still the only national symposium focused on advancing faculty diversity in higher education.

 National Center for Faculty Development and Diversity Institutional Membership

-The University of Minnesota-Twin Cities offers over 300 student groups with a cultural/diversity focus.
-Many of these groups are focused on the graduate student experience, and you can find a list of those here.
+The University of Minnesota-Twin Cities offers hundreds of student groups that have a multicultural/affinity focus.
 Of particular interest may be the Graduate Students of Color Alliance (GSOCA), University Women of Color (UWOC), and/or the Black Graduate and Professional Program Student Association (BGAPSA).